Essential Assessments for Kindergarten Readers

 To help determine whether students are responding to instruction and identify individual strengths and weaknesses, administer this Phonological Skills Assessment (PSA) at various times throughout the year.
 Included in this resource is the ‘Guidelines for Analysis’.
 This document highlights common areas of confusion for students and helps teachers determine next instructional steps.

 This resource is FREE to our subscribers.
 If you wish to receive a copy, please subscribe to our blog and we will send this resource to your inbox.

 What do I do after I give the assessment to my students?

-Singing silly songs such as “Willaby Wallaby Woo” by Raffi will also go a long way in helping to develop your students phonological awareness.
+Singing silly songs such as “Willaby Wallaby Woo” by Raffi also goes a long way in helping to develop your students’ phonological awareness.

-Another great resource for developing phonological awareness is Phonemic Awareness in Children: A Classroom Curriculum by Barbara Foorman “Ph.D.
+Another great resource for developing phonemic awareness is Phonemic Awareness in Children: A Classroom Curriculum by Barbara Foorman “Ph.D.
 M.A.T” and Marilyn Adams Ph.D.

-We know the beginning of school can be hectic, so here is a teacher-friendly, FREE, Letter Name and Letter Sound Assessment (LNLS).
-The LNLS can be used as a universal screen.
-We’ve even included guidelines to help you make informed instructional decisions for your kindergarten friends.
+Undoubtably, the beginning of school is hectic, so here is a teacher-friendly, FREE, Letter Name and Letter Sound Assessment (LNLS).
+Like the Phonological Skills Assessment, the LNLS Assessment tool can be used as a universal screen.
+We’ve also included guidelines to help you make informed instructional decisions for your kindergarten friends.